 If we take your serious injury case, know that we will be working tirelessly to recover the maximum amount of compensation available to you.
 Contact Odegaard Kovacich Snipes today to schedule a free consultation at one of our Montana offices.
 We represent injured workers throughout Montana.

 In some cases, the insurance company will cut corners in order to avoid compensating you fully.
 At Odegaard Kovacich Snipes, we will fight to help you get the largest settlement possible.
-Our Montana construction accident attorneys are focused on assisting those in need in their cases.
+Our Montana construction accident lawyers are focused on assisting those in need in their cases.
 You may even be able to seek compensation from other parties who are partially responsible for your accident!
-Don't hesitate to talk about third-party claims with an attorney at our firm.
+Don't hesitate to talk about third-party claims with a lawyer at our firm.

 It is critical that you work with an attorney who has the experience, knowledge, and skill to handle cases involving both commercial and personal vehicle accidents.
 And, it is critical you hire an attorney who knows, thoroughly, the injury laws in Montana.

 We are proud to have represeneted some of the best clients and get their life back.
 See what our clients have to say!Client Testimonials